gremau/EarthSciNotebook/docs/computing/comp_pandoc.md

 <http://citationstyles.org>).
 Natbib and biblatex can be used in LaTeX
 output (pdf) by including them as commandline options.

-## Working with LaTeX
+## Working directly with LaTeX

 Pandoc markdown is a nice way to draft LaTeX documents.
-Pandoc can be rendered to TeX (`-o document.tex`), or rendered as a PDF via `pdflatex` (`-o document.pdf`).
+Pandoc markdown can be rendered to TeX (`-o document.tex`), or rendered as a PDF via `pdflatex` (`-o document.pdf`).
 Raw TeX and LaTeX can be included in a markdown document and it will be passed to the pdflatex writer.
 For more info on